NUNHEAD - GREENWICH PARK

 (photo: May 2022)

-Reverse view looking in the Greenwich Park station direction.
+The same wall but looking in the Greenwich Park station direction.

 For what it's worth: the site of the Greenwich Park terminus and platform area (in more of a prime location than the existing Greenwich station).
 The station building was at the front end of the platform area - the site is now occupied by an Ibis Hotel, the rear of which can just be seen behind the trees.